triton-inference-server/server/docs/run.rst

   $ docker run --rm --shm-size=1g --ulimit memlock=-1 --ulimit stack=67108864 -p8000:8000 -p8001:8001 -p8002:8002 -v/path/to/model/repository:/models <tensorrtserver image name> trtserver --model-store=/models

-Because a GPU is not available, the inference server will be unable to load any model configuration that requires a GPU or that specified a GPU instance by an :ref:`instance-group <section-instance-groups>` configuration.
+Because a GPU is not available, the inference server will be unable to load any model configuration that requires a GPU or that specifies a GPU instance by an :ref:`instance-group <section-instance-groups>` configuration.